deepakshinde/darksea/README.md

 end
 ```

+### Helpers

-Then, we create a couple helpers to determine whether we're in the admin section.
-And what stylesheet to serve.
+Then, we create a couple helpers to determine whether we're in the admin section and what stylesheet to serve.

 ```ruby
 # app/helpers/application_helper.rb